cipherstash/cipherstash-dynamodb/README.md

 ### Step 1 - Create a CipherStash account

-To use CipherStash for DynamoDB, you must first [create a CipherStash account](https://cipherstash.com/signup).
+To use CipherStash for DynamoDB, first [create a CipherStash account](https://cipherstash.com/signup).

 ### Step 2 - Install the CLI